7 Cool Sound Science Experiments for KidsNov. 19, 2018

 A much-loved childhood project, the paper cup phone is much more than a fun and old-fashioned way for kids to communicate throughout the house.
 This elementary sound science project shows kids how sound waves can travel through a string and be converted back to audible sound at the opposite end.

-Supplement your child’s sound experiments with quality learning videos, games, worksheets, and more!
-Download our Talented and Gifted app now to introduce the littlest of learners to basic scientific concepts in an easy and fun-filled way!
+Supplement your child’s home learning with quality learning videos, games, worksheets, and more!
+Introduce the littlest of learners to basic scientific concepts in an easy and fun-filled way!
+Try our Talented and Gifted app now with a 50% discount!

 - 2 paper cups